cloudevents/spec/cloudevents/working-drafts/xml-format.md

 | URI-reference | [xs:anyURI][xml-primitives] following [RFC 3986][rfc3986] | |
 | Timestamp     | [xs:dateTime][xml-primitives] following [RFC 3339][rfc3339] | |

-Each context attribute is represented as an XML element whose name exactly matches that of a required or optional CloudEvent attribute, extension attribute names `MUST` adhere and align with the conventions in defined in the [cloud event specification][ce-spec].
+Each context attribute is represented as an XML element whose name MUST exactly match that of a REQUIRED or OPTIONAL CloudEvent attribute, extension attribute names MUST adhere to, and align with, the conventions in defined in the [cloud event specification][ce-spec].

 See the [envelope](#4-envelope) for special handing of the `specversion` context attribute.

-Extension attributes `SHOULD` be expressed with the appropriate `xsi:type` to allow them to be exchanged without loss of type information.
-Extension attributes with no `xsi:type` discriminator `SHOULD` be interpreted with an implied type of `xs:string`
+Extension attributes SHOULD be expressed with the appropriate `xsi:type` to allow them to be exchanged without loss of type information.
+Extension attributes with no `xsi:type` discriminator SHOULD be interpreted with an implied type of `xs:string`

 ``` xml
     ...